robinp7720/Oblecto/README.md

 npm start
 ```

-On run, Oblecto will create its database if requireded and start indexing files as defined in the config.json file.
+On run, Oblecto will create its database if required and start indexing files as defined in the config.json file.
 User accounts must currently be created manually in the database.